The honors curriculum consists of 26 honors credits. Of these,

 - an additional five credits are earned over three semesters in preparing and writing the capstone Honors thesis (HO 296, HO 396, and HO 496).

 The honors curriculum is delivered via a combination of approaches.
 Students choose a combination that best meets their individual needs and interests:

 - Honors sections of regular courses (designated by an H preceding the course’s section number),

 - Individual Integration.
-All Honors students complete a two-semester thesis process, HO 495 Thesis Preparation and HO 496 Thesis Writing.
+All honors students complete a three-semester thesis process, HO 296 Thesis/Capstone Preparation, HO 396 Thesis/Capstone Proposal and HO 496 Thesis/Capstone Completion.
 Students choose their own thesis topic, and with the guidance of faculty members, develop it in one of five thesis tracks: case study, content analysis, creative portfolio, laboratory research, or survey research.
 The resulting thesis is used by some students as a writing sample in graduate-school applications and by others in peer-reviewed conference presentations or as academic journal submissions.